tc39/proposal-compartments/README.md

 the ability to virtualize some host behavior.

-Currently, things like changing the effective time zone, locale, or limiting the ability to `eval` code withing a source text is not possible in JS.TC39 in the past has seen desires to override specific host behaviors such as [Zones][zones] in specific situations.
+Currently, things like changing the effective time zone, locale, or limiting the ability to `eval` code within a source text is not possible in JS.
+TC39 in the past has seen desires to override specific host behaviors such as [Zones][zones] in specific situations.
 This proposal seeks to provide a way to coordinate host behavior of such APIs in a generalized manner.